Kmart: 2002–2009: Merger with Sears

-After dismissing Conaway and Schwartz, Kmart closed more than 300 stores in the U.S., including all the Kmart stores in Alaska, and laid off around 34,000 workers as part of the restructuring process.
+After dismissing Conaway and Schwartz, Kmart closed more than 300 stores in the U.S., including all the locations in Alaska, and laid off around 34,000 workers as part of the restructuring process.
 Kmart introduced five prototype stores with a new logo, layout, and lime green and gray color scheme, one in White Lake, Michigan, and four in central Illinois: (Peoria, Pekin, Morton and Washington).
 The new layout was touted as having wider aisles and improved selection and lighting, and the city or town's name was featured under the new Kmart logo at the front entrance.
 However, Kmart could not afford a full-scale rollout.
 The lime green prototype was abandoned for the new Kmart "Orange" concept that rolled out at several of its locations throughout the United States in 2006.

 While Kmart was going through bankruptcy, a significant amount of Kmart's outstanding debt was purchased by ESL Investments, a hedge fund controlled by Edward Lampert.
 Lampert worked to accelerate the bankruptcy process.

+On October 17, 2002, Kmart opened a store in Somers Point, New Jersey, its only new location in the year and ultimately the last of its history.
+The store closed in December 2019.

 On January 13, 2003, Kmart closed 326 stores due to a lack of profitability and poor sales.

-On May 6, 2003, Kmart emerged from bankruptcy protection as a subsidiary of the new Kmart Holding Corporation.
+On May 7, 2003, Kmart emerged from bankruptcy.
 On June 10, 2003, Kmart began trading on the NASDAQ stock market with the ticker symbol of KMRT with Lampert serving as the chairman and with ESL Investments controlling 53% of the new company for an investment of less than $1 billion.
 Lampert dismissed his concerns that the smaller company would be at a disadvantage, stating "The focus that a lot of people have in retail revolves around sales, but sales without profit do not allow a business to be successful in the long term."
 He began to improve the company's balance sheet by reducing inventory, cutting costs, and closing underperforming stores.
 By the fourth quarter of 2003, Kmart posted its first profitable quarter in three years, although it has since returned to an operating loss.

 On July 23, 2004, a new Kmart logo featuring a large red "K" with "kmart" in small block letters underneath it was announced.
 On August 12, 2004, Kmart and E!
 Entertainment Television announced a new, exclusive, cross-promotional clothing brand called Attention.
 Attention was launched as a new clothing brand that would be sold only at Kmart stores and would be used to promote E!
 News Live.
 Kmart had previously signed a similar deal with the WB Network to have the cast of five WB shows wear Kmart branded clothing during shows.